mbarosendal/mbarosendal/README.md

 ## Hi there 👋

 My name is Michael.
-I'm currently studying data science in Denmark, focusing on building on my foundation in C# and the .NET framework.
+I'm currently studying data science, focusing on building on my foundation in C# and the .NET framework.

 - 📚 Specializing in Automation, Scripting (Py, PoSh), Backend Development and API Design
 - 💡 Interested in full-stack, focused on backend, automation, and getting systems to communicate efficiently